tomaszjonak/docker-compose-playground/README.md

 - [X] make receivers and workers "automatically" scallable
 - [X] throw prometheus/grafana in the mix to visualise whats working
 - [ ] Add autoconfiguration of grafana dashboards
 - [ ] \(when graphana 5 is out) configure prometheus data source in graphana out of the box
+- [ ] Use docker provided dns for service discovery

 # Notes
 - not using swarm/kubernets yet, I'd like to keep this somewhat simple